s-macke/AdventureAI/README.md

 With the emergence of ChatBots that genuinely live up to their name, a significant question arises.

 * How well do they perform in interactive fiction?
-* Are they already capable of conquering text adventures?
+* Are they already capable of winning text adventures?
 * What strategies do they employ?
 Can they comprehend the semantics and narratives of various situations and respond appropriately?

 This repository aims to provide an answer to these questions.